apache/cordova-docs/docs/en/edge/cordova/device/device.model.md

          under the License.
 ---

-device.name
+device.model
 ===========
-WARNING: device.name is deprecated as of version 2.3.0, use device.model instead

 Get the device's model name.

-    var string = device.name;
+    var string = device.model;

 Description
 -----------

-`device.name` returns the name of the device's model or product.
+`device.model` returns the name of the device's model or product.
 This value is set by the device manufacturer and may be different across versions of the same product.

 Supported Platforms
 -------------------